vmware-tanzu/tanzu-dev-portal/content/workshops/cnd-deploy-practices.md

 ---
-title: "Building and deploying a Cloud Native Application"
+title: "Building and Deploying a Cloud Native Application"
 draft: false
 description: >
     You will build and deploy a web application on a modern container